GuenterQuast/PhyPraKit/README.rst

 About
 =====

-PhyPraKit is a collection of python modules `(pyhton 2.7)` for data visialisation and analysis in experimental laboratory cources in physics, developed at the faculty of physics at Karlsruhe Institute of Technology (KIT).
+PhyPraKit is a collection of python modules `(supporting pyhton 2.7 (dprecated) and python <=3.5)` for data visialisation and analysis in experimental laboratory cources in physics, developed at the faculty of physics at Karlsruhe Institute of Technology (KIT).
 As the modules are intended primarily for use by undertraduate students in Karlsruhe, the documentation is partly in German language, in particular the desctiption of the the examples.

 Cerated by: